-Unified Planning Work Program
+Unified Planning Work Program (UPWP)

-The Unified Planning Work Program (UPWP) describes transportation planning activities for Miami-Dade County scheduled to be completed during a two-year period or as determined by respective funding sources.
+The UPWP describes transportation planning activities for Miami-Dade County scheduled to be completed during a two-year period or as determined by respective funding sources.
 The document outlines the transportation planning studies and activities that will support the comprehensive and multimodal TIP approved for the Transportation area in the LRTP.
-The UPWP also includes the Municipal Grant Program (MGP), whereby municipalities are granted funds on a competitive basis to prepare relevant transportation planning studies.
+The UPWP also includes the Municipal Program under the SMART Moves Program, whereby municipalities are granted funds on a competitive basis to prepare relevant transportation planning studies.
 The work outlined in the UPWP is to be undertaken in a cooperative manner between state, county, and local municipalities.